jaxer/uponor/README.md

 # Example of ESPHome configuration

-Copy files from this repo into config/esphome and create a new device yaml file similar to this:
+Copy files from this repo into config/esphome and create a new device yaml file similar to the following.
+Note that device ID's (0x2BBA, 0x73C5, 0x4DC5, etc) are installation specific.
+Library is logging a lot of stuff, so you can find those from there.

 ```yaml
 esphome: